samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 8: Template injection XSS testing.
     Tests for client-side and server-side template injection.

+    TESTING MODE: HYBRID - This function sends HTTP requests with template payloads (like {{7*7}}) and checks if they evaluate (49 appears).
+SSTI detection is automated.
+However, CSTI (client-side) in frameworks like Angular/Vue requires browser testing to see if template expressions execute in the DOM.
     """
     result = {
         'category': 'template',